zougloub/superduper/README.rst

 .. role:: msg(literal)
 .. role:: class(literal)

-SuperDuper is yet another duplicate finder tool, also providing a python library.
+SuperDuper is yet another duplicate finder tool, but also much more.
+It's designed to be a python library that can crawl through folder-like stuff, for any purposes.

 Design